okken/pytest-srcpaths/README.md

 ## Usage

 Add a line in your pytest.ini file with a key of `srcpaths`.
-It should contain a space seperated list of paths.
+It should contain a space-separated list of paths.

     [pytest]
     srcpaths = src lib